-Chrome’s IAQ Solutions Keep Your Home’s Air Healthy
+IAQ Solutions Keep Your Plano Area Home’s Air Healthy

-While making a house airtight can provide more energy efficiency, it can unfortunately also lead to indoor air pollution and can cause a variety of negative side effects, including:
+While making a house airtight can provide more energy efficiency, it can unfortunately also lead to poor indoor air quality and can cause a variety of negative side effects, including:

 Indoor air quality is a measure of how the air inside a home is impacting its resident’s health and comfort.
 An ideal air quality reading should indicate low humidity levels, fresh ventilated air and low levels of pollutants.
 Common sources of indoor air quality problems can include:

 - Inadequate temperature, humidity or lighting

 - High levels of chemicals, dusts, molds, fungi, bacteria, gases and other contaminants in the air

 - Poor upkeep of heating and cooling systems

 Chrome Heating Air & Plumbing can provide an accurate check of the quality of the air in your home along with tailor-made solutions to improve the air you breathe.
 Contact us today for more information or to schedule an IAQ consultation.

 How often you should replace your air filter depends on the type of filter you have and your home’s unique characteristics.
 Here are a few general guidelines you can follow: